 This command causes the read/write head within the FDC to retract to the track 0 position.
 The FDC clears the contents of the PCN counter and checks the status of the nTR0 pin from the FDD.
 As long as the nTR0 pin is low, the DIR pin remains 0 and step pulses are issued.
 When the nTR0 pin goes high, the SE bit in Status Register 0 is set to "1" and the command is terminated.
-If the nTR0 pin is still low after 79 step pulses have been issued, the FDC sets the SE and the EC bits of Status Register 0 to "1" and terminates the command.
-Disks capable of handling more than 0 Recalibrate command to return the head back to physical Track 0.
+If the nTR0 pin is still low after 79 step pulses have been issued, the FDC sets the SE and the EC bits of Status Register 0 to "1"

+and terminates the command.
+Disks capable of handling more than 80 tracks per side may require more than one Recalibrate command to return the head back to physical Track 0.